ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 ---

 In 2010, Andlabs discovered an attack to fingerprint open TCP ports at client workstation.
-Here is a blog post from them which is describing this vulnerability.
-JS-Recon was a tool developed by them proving the weakness of the browser.
-Unfortunately JS-Recon is not available on mentioned link for unknown reasons.
+You can read [this blog post][andlabs_blogpost] which is describing details of this method.
+JS-Recon was a tool implementing this attack on its client to prove the danger of this vulnerability.
+Unfortunately, JS-Recon is not available on mentioned link for unknown reasons.
 I tried my best to find the source code of that tool, but I was ended with no results.
-Because the source code of the tool is not available, the only way to confirm the possibility of this attack was to reconstruct it from steps mentioned by the author.rom steps mentioned by the author.
+Because the source code of the tool is not available, the only way to confirm the possibility of this attack was to reconstruct it from steps mentioned at that blog post.

 In this post I will share my experience of rebuilding this attack.
 Because this attack is from the front-end side, knowledge of basic Javascript API is